 2.3 In the event of any vacancy in the Board of Directors, resulting in the number of Independent Directors reduced below the 1/3 ratio, the Board of Directors shall within three (3) months of the event, appoint such number of new members as may be required to fulfil the 1/3 independent Board of Directors number.

 2.4 Each Director shall retire at least once every three (3) years.
 They shall be eligible to stand for re-election at the Annual General Meetings upon their retirement.
 Any new Director who is appointed by the Board shall be subjected to election by the shareholders in the Annual General Meeting held immediately after his/her appointment.

-2.6 The tenure of an independent director as recommended in the Malaysian Code of Corporate Governance should not exceed a cumulative term of nine (9) years.
-Upon completion of the nine (9) years, the Board may at its absolute discretion, consider re-designating an Independent Director as a non-independent director if so determined that the expertise and experience contributes to the board's mix of skills as a whole.
+The Board may at its absolute discretion, consider re-designating an Independent Director who has served more than twelve (12) years as Non-Independent Director if so determined that the expertise and experience contributes to the board’s mix of skills as a whole.

 2.7 A Director shall be required to inform and consult with the Chairman of the Board before accepting any new / external appointments in other company boards, body or trade association to ensure that there is no conflict of interest with the business and their fiduciary duties as Directors.

 2.8 The Board shall practise an open policy to gender, age and ethnic diversity and selects eligible candidates based on key competencies, knowledge and experience.
 In compliance with the Listing Requirements, there shall be at least one (1) woman Director serving the Board of the listed issuer.